walshbr/introduction-to-text-analysis/archives/exercises.md

 *letter* in The Times, January 5, 1850

 ---
 * If you could create an archive of some nineteenth-century materials, what would interest you and why?
-3-5 sentences.

-What legal or propietary issues would you have to sort out as part of the project?
+* What legal or propietary issues would you have to sort out as part of the project?

-What kinds of groups of people would be interested in your archive?
+* What kinds of groups of people would be interested in your archive?

-What kinds of access would you offer your site under?
+* What kinds of access would you offer your site under?